Bibekshah123/Todo_List/README.md

 # Todo_List
-Made todo list using django and used postgesql for backend.
+Made todo list web app using django and used postgesql for backend.